Single Dad with a Stoma: Challenges in the Dating Scene

 Feb 09, 2025 11:13 pm

 My partner was aware from the beginning about my stoma.
 She was very supportive.
-She says she does not even notice it, doesn't think about it.
+She says she does not even notice it and doesn't think about it.
 I think you have to be open about it from the beginning.
 You are very, very fortunate if you have desire, want intimacy, and you are super golden, mate, if you can perform.
 Look for the right partner and celebrate every moment she is in front of you.
 Pay attention to what is in front of you.